Work Hours Calculator

 How is overtime calculated?

-Do breaks count as work hours?
+Do breaks count as paid work time?